subugoe/on-merrit-website/pages/imprint.md

 ## Representatives

 Göttingen State and University Library is headed by Dr Wolfram Horstmann.
 The library is a central institution of the University of Göttingen.
-The University of Göttingen is a public public law corporation.
-It is legally represented by its President Prof. Dr. Reinhard Jahn.
+The University of Göttingen (Georg-August-Universität Göttingen) is a public law corporation.
+It is legally represented by its President, Prof. Dr. Metin Tolan.

 ## Competent supervisory authority